-If you work, you pay taxes into Social Security, whether it’s taken out of your paycheck or you pay it as part of the self-employment tax.
-For 2020, the Social Security tax is 12.4 percent, 6.2 percent of which is paid by your employer while you pay the other 6.2 percent.
-To calculate the Social Security tax, you multiply an employee’s wages by 6.2 percent, adding a Medicare tax and matching the amount for a total of 15.3 percent.
+You must pay taxes into Social Security if you work, whether it’s taken out of your paycheck or you pay it as part of the self-employment tax.
+The Social Security (FICA) tax rate is 12.4 percent as of 2021.
+Half of that or 6.2 percent is paid by your employer while you pay the other 6.2 percent.
+The Medicare tax takes an additional 2.9 percent, half paid by the employer and half paid by the employee, for a total of 15.3 percent.

 What Constitutes FICA?

-If you’re an employer with employees on your payroll, you’re responsible for deducting Social Security from their pay.
-This is done under the heading of FICA, which stands for the Federal Insurance Contribution Act.
+You’re responsible for deducting Social Security from your employees' pay if you have employees on your payroll.
+This is done under the provisions of FICA, the Federal Insurance Contribution Act.
 This tax helps fund both the employee’s future Social Security retirement income and their post-retirement health insurance, known as Medicare.

-To calculate FICA tax deductions, you’ll first need to know what’s included.
-In addition to the 6.2 percent that goes toward Social Security, there’s also a 1.45 percent Medicare tax, for a total of 7.65 percent.
-You, as the employer, are responsible for chipping in 7.65 percent toward each employee’s Social Security and Medicare account for a total FICA of 15.3 percent.
+In addition to the 6.2 percent that goes toward Social Security, there’s also the 1.45 percent Medicare tax (half of 2.9 percent) for a total of 7.65 percent.
+As the employer, you're responsible for chipping in 7.65 percent toward each employee’s Social Security and Medicare account to reach a total FICA tax of 15.3 percent.

 Calculate FICA Tax Deductions

-To calculate the FICA portion of an employee’s tax withholding, you’ll multiply the employee’s taxable wages by the appropriate social security tax rates.
+Multiply the employee’s taxable wages by the appropriate Social Security tax rates to calculate the FICA portion of an employee’s tax withholding.
 This should be done separately to get both the Social Security and Medicare portion of the tax.

-An example of an employee with a paycheck of $600 is as follows:
+An example of an employee with a paycheck of $600 would work out as follows:

 - Social Security tax: $600 x 6.2 percent = $37.20